 Somewhere in Cairns might be tropical enough, but do they grow rice there?
 Yes, but differently – not wet paddies.
 How about Bali?
 I’d never been to Ubud/central Bali where the paddy fields are, but suspected it would end up being not very budget to get cast & crew there.

 In the end, it wasn’t as “budget” as I’d have liked, getting cast and crew to Siem Reap – but I stumbled on an ingenious plan to make it much cheaper than it otherwise would’ve been.
-This involved the discovery of “Filmmaker Abroad” – but that story can wait for another blog post!
+This involved the discovery of “Filmmaker Abroad” – but if you’d like to read more about how I got it all organised, please read the post on The Morning After short film, from my Trashtastika blog.

 Anyway, this is a pic from our recce day (checking out the location that our on-the-ground fixers had arranged for us).
 Ticketty-boo!